 In the summer of 2010 big spenders Manchester City came calling.
 Ignoring other offers from Barcelona and Real Madrid, David Silva decided to roll the dice with the Blues in England so he could play in the English Premier League.
 He now graces the stage of the world’s biggest matches as he plays in the Champions’ League regularly.

 David Silva has developed a very threatening playing style that is well-suited to place him on the wing.
 His low center of gravity allows him to make tremendous plays with ease.
 He has exceptional ball control and dribbling skills which enable him to keep the ball close at all times as he weaves through defenders.
 His quick skills also keep defenders on their toes and on their backs as well.

 Lastly, he possesses a wonderfully crafted final shot that is all about placement over power.
 His controlled shots force goalies to their absolute limit in making saves.
-As a former goalie, he knows how important shot placement is!
-Check out this video of his skills.
-The goal against Blackpool ( :45) encapsulates all of his talents:
+Here are some of Silva's best goals:

 David Silva is now a key player in Man City’s side.
 So far, this season has been his best.
 He has already scored 4 goals and has 10 assists in all competitions.
 His seven assists in Premier League fixtures are the most in England.
 He was named the EPL’s player of the month in September, and the success of the club early this season can be largely attributed to him.
 At only 25, David Silva has the talent and drive to become one of the world’s best.